Miami (FL) vs. Cent. Conn. St. NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Miami (FL) and its opponents have combined for 54.5 points -- this matchup's point total -- only twice this season.
+- Miami (FL) and its opponents have combined for 54.5 points -- this matchup's over/under -- only twice this year.

-- Saturday's total is 18.9 points higher than the combined 35.6 PPG average of the two teams.
+- The combined points per game average of the two teams, 35.6, is 18.9 points fewer than Saturday's over/under.

-- This contest's over/under is 14.8 points lower than the 69.3 these two squads combine to give up per game in 2021.
+- This contest's over/under is 14.8 points fewer than the 69.3 these two squads combine to give up per game in 2021.

-- The Hurricanes and their opponents have scored an average of 58 points per game in 2021, 3.5 more than Saturday's total.
+- Hurricanes games this season feature an average total of 58 points, a number 3.5 points higher than Saturday's over/under.

-- The 57.8 PPG average total in Blue Devils games this season is 3.3 points more than this game's over/under.
+- In 2021, games involving the Blue Devils have averaged a total of 57.8 points, 3.3 more than the set over/under in this contest.

 Miami (FL) Stats and Trends

-- Miami (FL)'s games this year have not hit the over yet in three opportunities.
+- Miami (FL)'s games this year have not hit the over on any of three set point totals.

 - This year, the Hurricanes have turned the ball over seven times, seven more than the Blue Devils' takeaways (0).